Who can use this feature?

 Request/Response Headers

-Request and Response Headers are HTTP Headers that include context about requests and may include details such as Accept
+Request and Response Headers are HTTP Headers that include context about requests and may include details such as Accept, Cache-control, Server, Date, and other helpful metadata for understanding the conditions of a request.

-When Request/Response Headers are available, FullStory will only record header fields that are known to be safe and make those available to view under Network Request details.
-For any Request/Response Header fields that aren't clearly known to be safe for recording, FullStory will not record those details and they will be shown as [blocked]
+When Request/Response Headers are available, Fullstory will only capture header fields that are known to be safe and make those available to view under Network Request details.
+For any Request/Response Header fields that aren't clearly known to be safe for data capture, Fullstory will not capture those details and they will be shown as [blocked] when you view Network Details.

-headers for security reasons, so you will not see these headers listed within FullStory Dev Tools.
+Additionally, we do not capture the authorization, cookie, and proxy-authorization headers for security reasons, so you will not see these headers listed within Fullstory Dev Tools.

 Request/Response Bodies